adematti/cosmopipe/doc/user/building.rst

 .. note::

-  When **cosmopipe** builds, it fetches all the modules to be installed, list their dependencies which **pip** then takes care to install.
+  When **cosmopipe** builds with the option [all], it fetches all the modules to be installed, list their dependencies which **pip** then takes care to install.
   The list of modules (and hence the packages they rely on) to install is given by :root:`install_modules.txt`, using Unix filename pattern matching.